google/s2geometry/doc/intro.md

 ## Overview

 This is a package for manipulating geometric shapes.
-It is rather heavily weighted towards spherical geometry because currently it is mainly used for geographic data.
-Other types of geometric primitives will be added as necessary.
+It is especially suitable for geographic data, because the S2 library has excellent support for spherical geometry (i.e., shapes drawn directly on the sphere rather than on a 2D map).
+In fact, the name "S2" is derived from the mathematical notation for the unit sphere.

 Currently the package consists of:

-* Basic representations of angles, latitude-longitude points, unit 3-vectors, and conversions among them.
+* Basic representations of angles, intervals, latitude-longitude points, unit 3D vectors, and conversions among them.

-* Various shapes over the unit sphere, such as spherical caps, latitude-longitude rectangles, and polygons.
+* Various shapes over the unit sphere, such as spherical caps ("discs"), latitude-longitude rectangles, polylines, and polygons.
 These are collectively known as "regions".

+* Support for spatial indexing of collections of geometry, and algorithms for testing containment, finding nearby objects, finding intersections, etc.

 * A hierarchical decomposition of the sphere into regions called "cells".
   The hierarchy starts with the six faces of a projected cube and